 A few years back I had the privilege of walking alongside someone who was dealing with depression.
-For privacy reasons, I will not reveal her name.
+For privacy reasons, I won't reveal her name.
 However, I can tell you that at the time she was a young (21 years old), beautiful, creative, brave, vibrant woman who had been struggling with major depression since her early high school days.

 My role as a life coach is to empower people to make the change they want to see in their own lives.
-However, not everyone is suited to life coaching as it requires being able to handle changes and the consequences of such change.
+However, not everyone is suited to life coaching as it requires being able to handle changes and the consequences of such changes.

 For some people, especially those living with depression, change is a frightening prospect and one to be respected.
 However, if properly managed and under the right supervision. people living with depression can enjoy the life coaching experience while growing and developing into the people they want to be.

 I write this story from a life coach’s perspective.
 In our training, we're taught that it's not our job to fix people.
 Everyone already has the resources available within them – they just need to know how to tap into this powerful source.

 We're also taught that every prospective client that approaches us for life coaching needs to be informed that we're life coaches, not counselors or psychologists.
 With that being said, many counselors and psychologists are incorporating the principles of life coaching into their own practices (which I find extremely exciting!)